Beach / Resort Packing List Builder

 Clothing quantities scale with trip length using simple rules: tops are about days + 1, underwear days + 1, and shorts roughly ceil(days ÷ 2) + 1.
 Toggling an activity injects its specific gear: swimming adds swimsuits, a cover-up, towels, and a dry bag; snorkelling adds a mask, water shoes, and a rash guard; nights out add smart-casual outfits and shoes; travelling with kids adds child sunscreen, swim items, and beach toys.
 Choosing warm evenings adds a light layer the hot-climate list omits.

-For a 7-day hot-climate trip with swimming and nights out, you get around 8 tops, 4 shorts, 8 sets of underwear, full swim kit with a dry bag, a couple of smart-casual outfits, sun care, a first-aid pouch, and your documents — roughly 30 items across five categories.
-Copy it as a tickable checklist, tick items as they go into the case, and you will rarely realise something is missing only after you have landed.
+For a 7-day hot-climate trip with swimming and nights out enabled, the list builds to roughly: 8 tops, 4 shorts, 8 sets of underwear, 2 swimsuits, a cover-up, beach towel, dry bag, sunhat, sunglasses, 2 smart-casual outfits, evening shoes, full sun care kit, first-aid pouch, and the documents section — around 35 items across five categories.
+Copy it as a tickable markdown checklist and tick items as they go into the case.